www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 * [ ] Consider a more distinct look of link buttons and action buttons:
   The first one get additional drawn edges at the bottom left and top right.
   The second one get additional drawn edges at the top left and bottom right.
-* [ ] Add an background effect to interactive elements, where the background around the mouse is highlighted by color or light.
+* [ ] Add a background effect to interactive elements, where the background around the mouse is highlighted by color or light.
 # Completed Tasks
+* [x] Alternating line and list elements color is independent of priority level.
+  The alternating color of lower priority items is too bright.
 * [x] Make website more presentable.
     * [x] Check and fix links of both main READMEs.
     * [o] The download of the program does not work on the static site. -> In the future, there will be no application.